 Sublimation is defined as transforming a solid particle into a gaseous state.
 The heat press warms the gas dye, permanently pressed into the substrate’s surface.
 Sublimation can open up a plethora of transferring possibilities for both craftsmen and business owners.
 Drinkware made of porcelain, metal, or glass can be personalized with a bright image of your friends or family, your or others’ artwork or photography, or even your company’s work or logo!
+For a detailed guide about sublimation, read this post.

 What do you need to conduct the sublimation process on a coffee mug?